MarcisGailitis/GCP---Associate-Cloud-Engineer/1 GCP Fundamentals - Core Infrastructure.md

 - Setting up network and storage
 - Keeping track of their configurations

-You can do this all by hand, imperative way, but there is a better way for that, by using a template and specifying how the environment should look like in a declarative way.
+You can do this all by hand, imperative way, but there is a better way for that, by using a template and specifying how the environment should look in a declarative way.

 - Provides repeatable deployments
 - Create a .yaml template, describing your environment and use Deployment Manager to create resources